kragorg/dng/appendices/Appendix B — Dramatis Personae.md

 32. **Tulgi Lutan**: A solitary trapper in Palebank Village and sister of Hulil.
 Afflicted with Frigid Woe, she confessed her and Hulil’s criminal activities and theft from Urgon, revealing Hulil’s location in Croaker Cave.

-33. **Urgon**: A dwarven adventurer whose return from Eiselcross afflicted with Frigid Woe and subsequent death sparked the story’s central mystery.
+33. **Urgon Wenth**: A dwarven adventurer whose return from Eiselcross afflicted with Frigid Woe and subsequent death sparked the story’s central mystery.
 He recovered Aeorian artifacts, including the blue vials containing the contagion, from the Salsvault ruins alongside Orvo Mustave.

 34. **Verla Pelc**: The owner of Pelc’s Curiosities in Palebank Village.
 Found frozen dead in her shop by the adventurers, a victim of the Frigid Woe after purchasing the blue vials from Urgon and handling them.